-- A vibrant, self-sustaining and independent publishing industry emanating from within African culture. - First African writers and scholars publishing with indigenous African publishers. - African literature in the mainstream of international literary output. - Frican scholarship strongly represented in the international intellectual community. - The Appreciation of African aesthetics and cultural identity.
+- A vibrant, self-sustaining and independent publishing industry emanating from within African culture. - African writers and scholars publishing with indigenous African publishers.

+SUSTAINABILITY The continuation of benefits from a development intervention after major development assistance has been completed.
+The probability of continued long-term benefits.
+The resilience to risk of the net benefit flows over time.
 (Definitions from Annex C in Looking back, moving forward.
 Sida Evaluation Manual.
 2004.)

-3 EFFECTIVENESS The extent to which the development intervention's objectives were achieved, or are expected to be achieved, taking into account their relative importance.
+&lt;sup>3 EFFECTIVENESS The extent to which the development intervention's objectives were achieved, or are expected to be achieved, taking into account their relative importance.
 Note: Also used as an aggregate measure of (or judgment about) the merit or worth of an activity, i.e. the extent to which an intervention has attained, or is expected to attain, its major relevant objectives efficiently in a sustainable fashion and with a positive institutional development impact.
 Related term: Efficacy.
 RELEVANCE The extent to which the objectives of a development intervention are consistent with beneficiaries' requirements, country needs, global priorities and partners' and donors' policies.
-Note: Retrospectively, the question of relevance often becomes a question as to whether the objectives of an intervention or its design are still appropriate given changed circumstances.
+Note: Retrospectively, the question of relevance often becomes a question as to whether the objectives of an intervention or its design are still appropriate given changed